nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/tools-workspace-generators.md

 nx workspace-schematic my-schematic mylib
 ```

-## Creating custom rules with @angular-devkit
+## Creating files with a generator

 Generators provide an API for managing files within your workspace.
-You can use schematics to do things such as create, update, move, and delete files.
+You can use generators to do things such as create, update, move, and delete files.
 Files with static or dynamic content can also be created.

-The schematic below shows you how to generate a library, and then scaffold out additional files with the newly created library.
+The generator below shows you how to generate a library, and then scaffold out additional files with the newly created library.

 First, you define a folder to store your static or dynamic templates used to generated files.
 This is commonly done in a `files` folder.